-US wants 1 million to share DNA, health habits for science
+US seeking 1 million for massive study of DNA, health habits

 WHY STUDY SO MANY?

-Most of today's medical care is one-size-fits-all, based on what happened to the average person in short studies of a few hundred or thousand patients with a specific health condition.
+Most of today's medical care is based on what happened to the average person in short studies of a few hundred or thousand patients with a specific health condition.

 And most people who volunteer for those studies are white, leaving questions about the best care for people of different races.

+"One-size-fits-all is far from an optimal strategy," Collins said Tuesday in announcing enrollment for All of Us.

-All of Us is part of a move toward "precision medicine," using traits that make us unique to forecast and treat disease.
+The project involves "precision medicine," using traits that make us unique to forecast and treat disease.
 Learning enough to individualize care requires studying a massive number of participants: The healthy and not-so-healthy, young and old, rural and urban, blue-collar and white-collar — and people of all races and ethnicities.

 For now, participants must be at least 18.
-Later, the study will open to children, too.
+Next year, the study will open to children, too.

 While there are other big "biobanks" of genetic data from at least 100,000 people, the NIH project aims to be the largest and most diverse of its kind.
 At least half of the participants must be from groups traditionally under-represented in medical research, Collins stressed.